I am a postdoctoral fellow at the Eric and Wendy Schmidt Center at the Broad Institute of MIT and Harvard.

 Uthsav Chitra, Kimberly Ding, Jasper C. H. Lee, Benjamin J. Raphael

-International Conference on Machine Learning (ICML 2021) [slides, ICML talk].
+International Conference on Machine Learning (ICML 2021) [ICML slides, ICML talk].

 NetMix: A network-structured mixture model for reducing bias in the identification of altered subnetworks.